birdbrain/netlify-connect/readme.md

 # Netlify Connect

-Connect your WordPress backend to Netlify.
-This plugin is built to be used with the Koval Gatsby WordPress boilerplate.
+Connect your WordPress backend to Netlify

 ### Getting Started